 For 10 years he was the Post-Gazette's co-producer on two weekly public affairs shows, "The Editors" at WQED-TV and "KD/PG Sunday Edition" at KDKA-TV.
 Prior to the Post-Gazette, he was a features writer, editorial writer and special-projects reporter at the Beaver County Times.

 He graduated in 1977 with a bachelor's degree from the University of Pittsburgh, where he majored in English Writing.
 Waseleski grew up in Elizabeth Township and is an alumnus of Serra High School in McKeesport.
-He, his wife and son live in Sewickley Hills.
+He and his wife live in Sewickley Hills and have an adult son.

 Reg Henry is the deputy editorial page editor of the Post-Gazette.
 He joined the Post-Gazette in 1978 as a copy editor and later was an associate editor who wrote editorials, and then city editor.
 He was also one of the earliest writers of the Saturday Diary, and for a time wrote a weekly humor column called "Oh Henry."